 The vulnerability is caused by the ability to set the remote JNDI name and bind it to an object on the WebLogic server.
 This can be done using the weblogic.deployment.jms.ForeignOpaqueReference class and the reflection mechanism to access private fields.
 By exploiting this vulnerability, an attacker can execute arbitrary code on the targeted WebLogic server.

 To reproduce the vulnerability, follow the steps below:

-- After clone setup the docker and run the yaml file to access the Weblogic Server
+- After the clone setup docker and run the YAML file to access the Weblogic Server

-- Now Clone the below github path for Exploit POC
+- Now Clone the below GitHub path for Exploit POC

 - Checking DNS query logs and we could see we got a DNS query from the server which makes our exploit successful.

 Oracle has released a patch for CVE-2023-21839, included in the January 2023 Critical Patch Update Advisory.
 The recommended solution is to apply the latest patches provided by the vendor, in this case, Oracle.
 The patch for this vulnerability is available here.

 If you cannot apply the patch immediately, you can temporarily block external access to the T3/T3s protocol on port 7001 using a connection filter.
 The connection filter can be implemented by accessing the WebLogic console and navigating to